 Work, for Arendt, is a phenomenon focused on productivity; it is the creation of products that we can use to help fulfill the labor process.
 Tools, machinery, and technology let us labor more efficiently.
 Computers, cars, and even laundry machines—all these are crafts that make us more efficient laborers.

 The third and most unique possibility of human existence is action, the interpersonal exchange of “great words” and “great deeds.”
-Action belongs to the public sphere and enables humans to engage in true politics (which is to say, embrace our capacity as reasoning beings).
+Action belongs to the public sphere and enables humans to engage in true politics (which is to say, to embrace our capacity as reasoning beings).
 Imagine a world where citizens join together and demonstrate their excellence through orations, dramaturgy, dance, verse, and music, for instance.
 Arendt sought inspiration from ancient Athens as the exemplar of political action in practice.
 Indeed, most dramatically throughout the fifth century BCE, where elsewhere human civilization was governed by dim barbarism and depressing darkness, this tiny city-state of the Mediterranean gave birth to the finest works of human culture, from the opening of the Parthenon to the oratorical glory of Demosthenes to the birth of tragedy and comedy.
 For Arendt, a vibrant political society such as Athens required its citizens to leave their selfishness at home (and this is putting it bluntly).
 The private pressures of labor were ignored for the sake of true political engagement.

 Arendt boldly declares that action, the highest human experience, has been mutilated and rendered unimportant by modern political arrangements.
 Inspecting the nature of our political priorities today suggests that she is right.
 Tax reform, health care, entitlement reform, trade liberalization—these contemporary political issues all obsess over how to make citizens more selfish, comfortable, and productive.
 But they are radically incapable of making our lives more meaningful.